yuchenlin/bi-att-flow/README.md

 # Bi-directional Attention Flow for Machine Comprehension
-- This is a copy of the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).
+- This is a personal copy of the original implementation of [Bi-directional Attention Flow for Machine Comprehension][paper] (Seo et al., 2016).
 - This is tensorflow v1.4.0 comaptible version.

 ## 0. Requirements